rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/60310743-9135-448e-bba6-291de9b2eea3)

 Shiny applicaiton uses <a id="buttons"></a> to select files necessary when running analyses.
-The buttons will bring up a dialog window (referred to as an 'Open' dialog in iOS or an 'Open File' dialog in Windows and a 'File Picker' dialog in Linux and referred throughout this tutorial as an 'select file dialog window').
+The buttons will bring up a dialog window (referred to as an 'Open' dialog in Mac OS or an 'Open File' dialog in Windows and a 'File Picker' dialog in Linux and referred throughout this tutorial as an 'select file dialog window').

 Finally, before moving on be sure that you have the tutorial data downloaded and stored on your local machine (see here if unsure [Data](#data)).